flowsydev/flowsy-net-mediation/README.md

         typeof(CreateCustomerCommand).Assembly // Register queries and commands from this assembly
         // Register queries and commands from others assemblies )
-    // Registers RequestUserResolutionBehavior to set the current user for every request .AddRequestUser()
+    // Registers RequestEnvironmentResolutionBehavior to add environment information to every request using
+    // an instance of IRequestEnvironmentResolver if any was registered in the dependency injection system .UseRequestEnvironment()
-    // Registers RequestValidationBehavior to validate every request .AddValidation()
+    // Registers RequestValidationBehavior to validate every request .UseRequestValidation()
-    // Registers RequestLoggingBehavior to log information for every request and its result .AddLogging();
+    // Registers RequestLoggingBehavior to log information for every request and its result .UseRequestLogging();

 // Add other services